 Sex and Menopause: Treatment for Symptoms

 Some women have vaginal dryness when their bodies experience the menopausal transition.
 This can make sex painful.
 Women may also experience a tightening of the vaginal opening, burning, itching, and dryness (called vaginal atrophy).
 Fortunately, there are options for women to address these issues.
-Talk with your doctor—he or she can suggest treatment options.
+Talk with your doctor, who can suggest treatment options.

 Pain during sexual activity is called dyspareunia.
 Like other symptoms of the menopausal transition, dyspareunia may be minor and not greatly affect a woman’s quality of life.
-However, some women experience severe dyspareunia that prevents them from engaging in any sexual activity.
+However, some women experience severe dyspareunia that prevents them from engaging in any sexual activity without pain.

-If using water-based lubricants or vaginal moisturizers does not improve your symptoms, hormones may help.
-Local vaginal treatments (like estrogen creams, rings, or tablets) are often used to treat this symptom and provide lower hormone doses to the rest of the body than a pill or patch.
+Your doctor might suggest prescription hormones.
+Local vaginal treatments (such as estrogen creams, rings, or tablets) are often used to treat this symptom.
+These treatments provide lower hormone doses to the rest of the body than a pill or patch.

-Hormones aren’t the only option for treating vaginal dryness and dyspareunia.
-The U.S. Food and Drug Administration has approved two non-hormone medicines, called ospemifene and prasterone, to treat moderate to severe dyspareunia caused by vaginal changes that occur with menopause.
-Your doctor can tell you about the risks and benefits of these medicines.
+The U.S. Food and Drug Administration has approved two nonhormone medications, called ospemifene and prasterone, to treat moderate to severe dyspareunia caused by vaginal changes that occur with menopause.
+Your doctor can tell you about the risks and benefits of these medications.

 Sexuality Information and Education Council of the United States